celebrity

 "Soon after, Combs, along with a male and female celebrity, entered the room," the suit alleges.
 "Combs aggressively approached Plaintiff with a crazed look in his eyes, grabbed her, and said, 'You are ready to party.'

-The Jane Doe alleges that she was pinned down and raped by Combs while the male and female celebrity watched.
+Jane Doe alleges that she was pinned down and raped by Combs while the male and female celebrity watched.
 When he tried to force her to perform oral sex, she claims she fought him off, grabbed her clothes and left the bedroom, "roaming naked through the house looking for the exit."

 The suit says she put her clothes on and went to a gas station, where a clerk noticed her distress and let her use the work phone to call her dad.

-October 18: Diddy is accused of lacing lotions with GHB
+October 18: Diddy is accused of lacing lotions with GHB.

 This detail was widely shared online, even joked about in 'horrible' and 'insensitive' memes, and now, new allegations suggest a harrowing reason behind the volume of lubricant.

-On October 18, a new lawsuit accused the disgraced rapper of lacing "lotions or similar body oils" with GHB — colloquially known as the "date rape drug".
+On October 18, a lawsuit accused the disgraced rapper of lacing "lotions or similar body oils" with GHB — colloquially known as the "date rape drug".

 ADVERTISEMENT